owenkizito/mathscamp-playing-cards/Markdown/Twenty-one.md

 ## Statement

-Two players take it in turn to count up, starting from 1 and counting 1, 2, or 3 numbers at a time.
+Two players take it in turns to count up, starting from 1 and counting 1, 2, or 3 numbers at a time.
 Each player continues counting from where the other player stops.
 The player who says 21 loses.

 ## Further Instructions